 Neurodivergent-Affirming Evaluations for Children & Teens

-Side Quest Psychotherapy is excited to announce neurodiversity-affirming evaluations for children and teens, beginning Fall 2025.
+Side Quest Psychotherapy provides neurodiversity-affirming evaluations for children ages 10+.

 Diagnostic evaluations are individually tailored and utilize: